rails database architecture

 end

 Batch inserts bypass validations, so make sure your data is clean before it gets here.
-In production, I typically run validation logic in the caller and use insert_all as a dumb pipe.
+In a deployed app, I typically run validation logic in the caller and use insert_all as a dumb pipe.

 Querying with time_bucket